kubedb/docs/docs/guides/proxysql/concepts/opsrequest/index.md

 ### spec.horizontalScaling

-If you want to scale-up or scale-down your ProxySQL cluster or different components of it, you have to specify `spec.horizontalScaling` section.
-This field consists of the following sub-field:
-- `spec.horizontalScaling.member` indicates the desired number of nodes for ProxySQL cluster after scaling.
+If you want to scale-up or scale-down your ProxySQL cluster or different components of it, you have to specify `spec.horizontalScaling` section. `spec.horizontalScaling.member` indicates the desired number of nodes for ProxySQL cluster after scaling.
 For example, if your cluster currently has 4 nodes, and you want to add additional 2 nodes then you have to specify 6 in `spec.horizontalScaling.member` field.
 Similarly, if you want to remove one node from the cluster, you have to specify 3 in `spec.horizontalScaling.` field.

 ### spec.verticalScaling